gregyjames/HyperTrie/README.md

 ## Limitations

  1. No OSX64 support, the Rust code uses GXHash and the Github actions runner does not support the necessary CPU instruction sets :(
- 2. To maximize performance it only supports 26 ASCII characters (A-Z), this is optimal for usecases such as a dictionary or spellcheck applications.
+ 2. To maximize performance it only supports 26 ASCII characters (A-Z), this is optimal for usecases such as a dictionary or spellcheck applications but not really useful for something like checking available usernames.

 ## Local development
 The building in VS/Rider is still f***** up, so you will have to use the makefile: